joshbeckman/notes/about.md

 I'm an experienced startup operator with a history of scaling tech and teams.
 I'm a self-taught software developer, (and tech lead, and manager, yadda yadda) with a much wider-ranging career and education before that.
 I strive to bring curiosity, encouragement, and first-principles thinking to the work I'm doing.

 My email address is `josh@joshbeckman.org`.
 I strongly prefer email as a communication method, so email me if you have a comment about something I've written - or write a post on your own site.
-Or you can [follow/message me on open social networks](https://www.joshbeckman.org/subscribe).
+Or you can follow/message me on open social networks (see *Verification* below).

 > Want help with something?
 Here are [ways I'm able to help](/blog/ways-im-available-to-help).